 - Access into the bar from the television series “Cheers.’
 The original restaurant and bar is located in the basement of the Hampshire House and is accessible by lift and elevator.

 - The New England Aquarium is a fun way to spend a couple of hours.
-Admission to the aquarium is free for the disabled due to the fact that there is an “observatory floor” that can only be reached by stairs; regardless, 98% of the the aquarium is wheelchair accessible.
+Admission to the aquarium is free for the disabled because there is an “observatory floor” that can only be reached by stairs; regardless, 98% of the aquarium is wheelchair accessible.
 A large and gradual spiraling ramp, as shown in the above right photo, wraps around an enormous tank filled with sharks, sting rays, and other large sea creatures.
 Along the way to the top are four floors of sea life displays, like seahorses and jellyfish.
-On the ground floor there is one of the best penguin exhibits around, with multiple areas of different species all of which is not contained by glass.
+On the ground floor, there is one of the best penguin exhibits around, with multiple areas of different species all of which are not contained by the glass.

 Restaurants and Bars

 - The Bleecher Bar: One of the biggest attractions is Fenway Park, home of the Red Sox, with tours available for a fee.
 However, a great way to experience the stadium is at the Bleacher Bar.
-Sitting right under the bleachers at Fenway Park, this restaurant and bar looks right onto left field.
-The decor is a tribute to the home baseball team with one of a kind memorabilia.
-One can expect Boston-style bar food, and is a great way to get close to the field for a lot less money.
-Although there are couple of stairs to the main floor, there is a chair lift right at the entrance.
+Sitting right under the bleachers at Fenway Park, this restaurant and bar overlooks the left field.
+The decor is a tribute to the home baseball team with one-of-a-kind memorabilia.
+One can expect Boston-style bar food and is a great way to get close to the field for a lot less money.
+Although there are a couple of stairs to the main floor, there is a chair lift right at the entrance.
 In addition, there is an accessible restroom.

 - Rock Bottom Restaurant and Brewery: Located in the Theater District of Boston, the Rock Bottom Restaurant & Brewery is an affordable place to dine with great beer and American food.
 Every Monday a beer is featured for $3.25.
-Happy hour is Monday-Friday 2:30-5:30pm.
-They even have handcrafted beer to-go!
-There is a very large patio area, perfect for people watching but there is also inside dining too, which is very spacious; wheelchair accessible restrooms are also available.
+Happy hour is Monday-Friday 2:30-5:30 pm.
+They even have handcrafted beer to go!
+There is a very large patio area, perfect for people-watching but there is also an inside dining too, which is very spacious; wheelchair accessible restrooms are also available.

-- Bathrooms: as usual in any place with super old architecture, finding wheelchair accessible washrooms can be an issue.
-Some of the restaurants have them and there is no lack of help from any one should you start looking, if you need to use one in a restaurant they will be fine if you don’t order steak tartare and just roll on through, just smile a lot.
+- Bathrooms: as usual in any place with super old architecture, finding wheelchair-accessible washrooms can be an issue.
+Some of the restaurants have them and there is no lack of help should you start looking, if you need to use one in a restaurant they will be fine if you don’t order steak tartare and just roll on through, just smile a lot.